 • Additional readings offered as support material.

-• Professor available by appointment.
+• Professor also available by appointment.

 Learning Area